bdcoder2/rmp/README.md

     <dt>route-pattern</dt>
   <dd>Required.
 The <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-5.0" target="_blank">route-pattern</a>
       defines an endpoint.
 An endpoint is something that can be selected, by matching the URL and HTTP method(s) provided.
       See <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-5.0#route-template-reference" target="_blank">route template reference</a> for more information.
-Examples of route-patterns:

   </dd>
   <dt>http_methods</dt>